ldynia/github-templates/README.md

 # Information

-This repository holds various templates applicabple to workflows in GitHub.
+This repository holds various templates applicable to workflows in GitHub.